How counselling has helped with my suicidal thoughts

 • What evidence do I have that these thoughts are true?

-More often than not we think negatively about ourselves but when asked for evidence to back it up, we don’t have any.
-This shows that what we think about ourselves can be in our heads but nobody else will be as judgemental as we are to ourselves.
+More often than not, we think negatively about ourselves, but when asked for evidence to back it up, we don’t have any.
+This shows that what we think about ourselves can be in our heads, but nobody else will be as judgmental as we are of ourselves.

 Exercise and healthy eating